-- All baccalaureate students complete a required research course, dependent on the track they are in.
-Traditional students complete N257, Introduction to the Research Approach in Nursing (3 credits); second-degree students complete N529, Scientific and Analytic Approaches for Advanced Practice (3 credits).
-These courses examine the research process and various requirements that must be met when conducting research with human subjects (documented through course syllabi, registration rosters, and transcripts). - Honors students complete seminars at various levels in the curriculum as well as a supervised honors research project.
+- All baccalaureate students complete a required nursing research course, dependent on the track they are in.
+Traditional students complete N244, Evaluating Data Sources and Evidence for Nursing Practice (3 credits).
+This course examines the research process and various requirements that must be met when conducting research with human subjects (documented through course syllabi, registration rosters, and transcripts). - Honors students complete seminars at various levels in the curriculum as well as a supervised honors research project.
 The seminars include N295, Honors Seminar (2 credits); N395, Honors Directed Research (1 4 credits).
 In addition, all students complete N495, Honors Project (1 4 credits).
 All honors students complete PEERRS training (Program for Education and Evaluation in Responsible Research and Scholarship) and their certificates of completion are maintained in their student files.
 All honors students are mentored by established researchers and attend research team meetings; they carry out an Honors research project under the supervision of their mentor.
 Mentoring includes appropriate citation of sources, authorship and publication practice, management and ownership of data, and protection of human research participants.
 The appropriate IRB review is obtained for all projects.
 All information is documented through course syllabi, attendance, registration rosters, and transcripts).